symmetryinvestments/symgc/README.md

 The integration tests are explicitly using the `pthread` config, as those do not expect to use druntime.

+- [X] druntime update to handle thread creation and destruction.
+- [X] Port integration tests to standard config (druntime only).
+- [X] Windows support

 ## Todo

-- [ ] druntime update to handle thread creation and destruction.
-- [ ] Windows support
-- [ ] Port integration tests to standard config (druntime only).
 - [ ] ARM 64-bit support.

 ## Acknowledgements